Mavericks, California: In media

 Chasing Mavericks, a 2012 biopic about Mavericks surfer Jay Moriarity, starred Gerard Butler as Frosty Hesson, Abigail Spencer as Brenda Hesson, Frosty's wife.
 Jonny Weston as Jay Moriarity, Elisabeth Shue as Christy Moriarity and Leven Rambin as Kim Moriarity.
 Maya Rains plays Roque Hesson, while Patrick and Asher Tesler (twins) portray Lake, son of Frosty and Brenda.
 Moriarty's spectacular wipeout in 1994 had landed the 16-year-old surfer in the pages of The New York Times and on the cover of Surfer magazine.
 On December 19, 2011, film star Butler survived a near-death accident, pounded by 12–16 ft waves.
 Butler was held underwater for several waves and dragged through rocks until rescued by a safety worker on a jet ski.
 According to eyeforfilm.co.uk, "Butler was knocked off his board by a freak wave.
 He was trapped underwater as two more waves went over him, and witnesses say he took the force of four or five waves to the head.
 He was also dragged through rocks before rescuers managed to reach him and get him to the shore.
-Butler was conscious when pulled from the water and has spent the next sixteen hours in Stanford Medical Center."
+Butler was conscious when pulled from the water and spent the next sixteen hours in Stanford Medical Center."

-A memoir, Making Mavericks by Frosty Hesson with Ian Spiegelman, was released by Zola Books in October 2012.
-The book recounts Hesson's time as one of the first to conquer the massive break at Mavericks and his mentoring of Moriarity.